-Agencies interested in hosting an event should note that, in order to provide the Network members the greatest opportunity for attendance, it is not the practice to hold events in the same region or continent where a recent Conference or Forum took place, if alternate locations are available.
-The Board's decisions will be based on INQAAHE's tradition of holding meetings in varying locations (with no two consecutive events in the same region), as well as the ability of the membership to travel to the proposed location and membership safety.
-Considering the venues for the INQAAHE annual events for the last ten years, preferences for hosting the INQAAHE Conference 2025 will be given to the following regions:
+Agencies interested in hosting an event should note that, to provide the Network members the greatest opportunity for attendance, it is not the practice to hold events in the same region or continent where a recent Conference or Forum took place, if alternate locations are available.

-- East and Southeast Asia
+The location should ensure the ability of the membership to travel to the proposed location and membership safety.
+Considering the venues for the INQAAHE annual events for the last ten years, preferences for hosting the INQAAHE Forum 2024 will be given to the following regions:

+- Pacific

 - South America and the Caribbean

+- Arab States

 - North America, and

-- Francophone Africa.
+- Africa.

-Forums have been recently (or will be) held in the following locations: Windhoek 2010, Melbourne 2012, Tallinn 2014, Fiji 2016, Mauritius 2018, Moscow 2020, Mexico 2022, Bucharest 2024.
+Fora have been recently (or will be) held in the following locations: Windhoek 2010, Melbourne 2012, Tallinn 2014, Fiji 2016, Mauritius 2018, Moscow 2020, Mexico 2022, Bucharest 2024.

-In addition, INQAAHE's larger, biennial Conferences have been or will be held in the following locations: Madrid 2011, Taipei 2013, Chicago 2015, Manama 2017, Colombo 2019, Glasgow 2021, Astana 2023.
+In addition, INQAAHE's larger, biennial Conferences have been (or will be) held in the following locations: Madrid 2011, Taipei 2013, Chicago 2015, Manama 2017, Colombo 2019, Glasgow 2021, Astana 2023, Tokyo 2025.

-Conference Dates
+Forum Dates

-The proposed dates of the Conference should not fall on or near major religious holidays and observances, for the convenience and safety of attendees.
-Generally acceptable date ranges are February 26-29, 2025, and April 15-May 16, 2025.
+The proposed dates of the Forum should not fall on or near major religious holidays and observances, for the convenience and safety of attendees.
+Generally acceptable date ranges are mid-April to mid-May or mid-June 2026.